yofriendfromschool1/School-Bypass/README.md

 CroxyProxy -> Blocked
 Cr0xyPr0xy -> Not Blocked
   Just do that and if it asks for "Did you mean? (better result prob here)" just click yeah if u want and it wont get blocked.
+  Use a VPN (preferably Cloudflare Warp or ProtonVPN) use browser extension vpns
+  Use your phone hotspot or a different connection then the school or a pi-hole router or a router that blocks the schools/montioring software ips.